HIGHLIGHTS

 Common vulnerable points include:

 • Legacy systems: Includes outdated software, especially in medical devices and equipment.
-Malicious actors can gain unauthorized access.
+If you don't have legacy systems protection, malicious actors can gain unauthorized access.

-• Inadequate patch management: Failure to apply security patches and updates to software and systems.
+• Inadequate patch management: Failure to apply security patches and updates to custom healthcare development software and systems.
 Data breaches are mostly due to known vulnerabilities.

 • Insufficient access controls: Poorly configured access controls and weak user authentication measures cause leaks.